fzerocentral/fzerocentral/rules/snes.md

 1. On the NTSC version of the game (This rule does not apply to the PAL version), pausing during the middle of a run is not allowed.
 For fast laps, pausing the game before entering the lap is fine.
 The reason for this rule is explained in greater detail [here](https://fzerocentral.org/viewtopic.php?t=13945).
 This rule only applies to times set after 5 November 2014.

-1. Finally, NO CHEATING of any kind will be tolerated.
-If you are found to be cheating, it will result in immediate removal of all your times from the SNES ladder.
-Any other times you have submitted to FZC will also be subject to removal.

 ## Save State Rules for Runs Submitted to Ladder